Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 directory which has scripted the tasks for that segment of the pipeline: building the dataset, training, testing, and so on.
 Then, they use the CircleCI workspace to pass the intermediary artifacts between jobs in the pipeline.

-In all the jobs we will use the newly created resource class zans-cci-org/scaleway_runner_linux-NUMBER
+In all the jobs, you will use the newly created executor default_linux_machine

 .
-For ease of reuse, we have it declared as an executor in the config.yml
+For ease of reuse, it is declared it in the config.yml

 :